How to Find the Right CNA Training Classes near Woodland Pennsylvania

-The Duties of a Certified Nursing Assistant
+The Role of a Certified Nursing Assistant

-- Providing basic care to patients
+- Administering basic services to patients

-- Checking patient’s vital signs
+- Measuring patient’s vital signs

 - Maintaining a record of patient’s health status